 Enterprise Holdings and Brompton Bikes pilot mobility hub

-Imperial is partnering with Enterprise Holdings and Brompton Bikes on a pilot Mobility Hub that will offer staff the chance to borrow a folding bike at no charge, in exchange for leaving cars at home.
-They will also have the opportunity to use an electric car and a hydrogen powered car once they arrive on campus, for intra-day business travel e.g. between campuses and for commuting back home when emergency/exceptional circumstances arise.
+Imperial has partnered with Enterprise Holdings and Brompton Bikes on a pilot Mobility Hub that offers staff the chance to borrow a folding bike at no charge, in exchange for leaving cars at home.
+Imperial staff also have the opportunity to use an electric and a hydrogen powered car once they arrive on campus, for intra-day business travel e.g. between campuses and for commuting back home when emergency/exceptional circumstances arise.
 We are conducting a pilot research project to understand the potential for such schemes to promote healthy and sustainable travel behaviours.

 "Enterprise is pleased to provide electric and hydrogen powered cars for this innovative project.
 We are an industry leader in mobility and technology and have more than 60 years’ experience of providing shared transport services.
 Today we are working with a range of partners to develop sustainable mobility solutions which help reduce traffic congestion and carbon emissions, as well as encouraging active travel.
 The mobility hub pilot at Imperial will provide valuable insights and information which will enable all the partners to further develop their products and services to meet future transport needs. "